Meghan Markle Is a Guest Editor for British Vogue: Inside the Issue

-@SussexRoyal
+@SussexRoyal / Peter Lindbergh

 by Corinne Heller | Sun., Jul.
 28, 2019 2:30 PM

-@SussexRoyal
+@SussexRoyal / Peter Lindbergh

 The rumors are true: Meghan Markle is a guest editor for British Vogue.